benjamindkilleen/benjamindkilleen.github.io/_posts/2020-11-10-how-to-have-an-opinion.md

 be argued.
 Recognizing these categories is difficult.
 Yet Lyons clearly considered it a much more crucial skill than the crucial skill than explaining anything John Stuart Mill had to say in *On Liberty*.
-Often, he quoted the line from his favorite movie, "That's just your opinion, man," sometimes ironically, sometimes directed toward himself, and sometimes as a gentle reminder that we might be wrong.
+Often, he quoted the line from his favorite movie, "That's just your opinion, man," sometimes ironically, sometimes directed toward himself, and sometimes as a gentle reminder that one or all of us might simply be wrong.

 Of course, David Lyons himself had some very strong opinions.
-In "Guidelines for Written Work," a separate document which he distributed alongsied the syllabus, Prof. Lyons listed several "contemporary barbarisms" of modern writing, which would lower our final grade by one third if they appeared in any essay.
-These included the word "impact" used for anything other than "the action of one body striking another," and "proactive", which makes one sound like a management consultant trying to fit more syllables into every word.
-Plain, honest "active" works just as well.
-He also disliked words like "incentivize" and "problematize," which "add nothing to the English language" and "instead tend to rob the language of other useful words and reduce the tools we have available for thinking about the world."
+In "Guidelines for Written Work," a separate document which he distributed alongside the syllabus, Prof. Lyons listed several "contemporary barbarisms" of modern writing, which we should avoid in our essays unless we wished for a one third lower letter grade.
+These included the word "impact" used for anything other than physical objects literally striking one another, and "proactive", which made one sound like a management consultant trying to fit more syllables into every word.
+Plain, honest "active" worked just as well.
+Lyons also disliked words like "incentivize" and "problematize," which, according to him, "add nothing to the English language" and "instead tend to rob the language of other useful words and reduce the tools we have available for thinking about the world."

-I imagine Prof. Lyons would object to my characterizing these requirements as opinions.
-Indeed, I believe that following them makes me a better writer.
+I imagine Prof. Lyons would object to my characterizing these positions on writing as mere opinions.
+Indeed, I believe that following them made me a better writer.
 Yet the distinction between fact and "just your opinion, man" illustrates the kind of truth that Prof. Lyons cared so deeply about.
 Over the objections of his students, many of whom felt that "impact" worked just fine as a synonym for "effect," he imposed his own opinion because he could support it.
-He had many years of experience, both in academia and outside it, and offered the appendix of George Orwell's *1984* as the basis for his "Guidelines."
-It is difficult to argue with someone who has Orwell on their side.
+He pointed to the appendix of George Orwell's essay, "[The Principles of Newspeak](https://orwell.ru/library/novels/1984/english/en_app)" as the basis for his "Guidelines," an elegant and enjoyable piece of persuasive writing which Orwell included in the appendix to *1984*.
+Along with Prof. Lyons, I highly recommend giving it a read.

-A different section of the Guidelines offers a summary of David Lyons's philosophy on truth.
+A different section of the Guidelines perhaps servers as a summary of David Lyons's philosophy on truth.
 At least, it speaks of the truth insofar as it can be argued.
-He writes:
+He advises any would-be writer:

 > Avoid unfounded assertions.
 Occasionally students will simply claim that the world in which we
 > live, especially human life, is a certain way and then proceed to write a paper as though that